kaimingkuang/kaimingkuang.github.io/index.md

   [DOI](https://doi.org/10.1007/978-3-030-59725-2_48), [arXiv](https://arxiv.org/abs/2010.04049)

 ## Activities
-- RSNA Intracranial Hemorrhage Detection, Nov.
-2019

-  Classify brain hemorrhages in CT slices.
-Used Xception and EfficientNet-B2 as the backbone.
-Calibrated the network with a small MLP.
-Ranked 8% among 1,345 teams.

 - SIIM-ISIC Melanoma Classification, Aug.
 2020

   Identify melanoma in lesion images.
 Used an ensemble of 4 CNNs and anomaly detection models such as isolation forest and kNN.
 Reached an AUC of 0.9293 and ranked 25% among 3,314 teams.